erikdubois/LinuxMint18i3/README.md

 Get that out of the way.

-Do get the code from github.
+Get the code from github.
 Install git first

 	sudo apt-get install git